MaciejPiernik/ibd/README.md

 This is a very interesting hypothesis, and I'm currently trying to find a way to test it using the data I have.
 My first idea is to look for genes that are involved in redox reactions, and see if they are differentially expressed in UC patients.

+Wow, wow, wow, wow!!!
+The results are in and it is crystal clear that Mitochondrial Fatty Acid Oxidation is concistently downregulated in UC patients!
+I tested it on all datasets combined and on each dataset separately, and it's always the same! idk - maybe it's a well known fact, but I'm really excited about it!

 ## Datasets

 Accession number|Platform|No samples|Disease|Treatment|Processed